arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitDeferStmt(ctx *DeferStmtContext)
     ExitDeferStmt is called when production deferStmt is exited.

+func (s *BaseArcParserListener) ExitDeinitDecl(ctx *DeinitDeclContext)
+    ExitDeinitDecl is called when production deinitDecl is exited.

 func (s *BaseArcParserListener) ExitEqualityExpression(ctx *EqualityExpressionContext)
     ExitEqualityExpression is called when production equalityExpression is